 Table 11: Cross-Script Variant for Telugu and Malayalam

-They are identical but as there is not enough number of other variant codes point to form two labels with each script that look the same.
+These are identical but as there are not enough other variant codes points to form two labels with each script that look the same.
 Therefore, these are not defined as variant code points.

 Type2-5 Cross-Script Variants for Telugu and Sinhala